×

 “There have been moments through the season, especially in September, [people would say] we’re going to be a five-seed and we were going to lose immediately in the first round of the playoffs,” Minneota head coach Hayley Fruin said.
 “This group just did not give up, which is just so cool, because this was our end goal — to be here.”

-The two teams had similar runs in the tournament to get to this point, both sweeping its opponents in the quarterfinals followed by a 3-1 semifinal win.
+The two teams had similar runs in the tournament to get to this point, both sweeping their opponents in the quarterfinals followed by a 3-1 semifinal win.
 They were also both undefeated this season in their respective conferences.

 Jaylyn Coequyt brought some spark to cut the 9-5 deficit with a pair of kills and a block, along with a Sarah Gruenes kill.
-However, the Crusaders carried on with a 7-2 run to keep its lead when Fruin called a second timeout.
+However, the Crusaders carried on with a 7-2 run to keep their lead when Fruin called a second timeout.

-Coequyt had five kills alone in the first set with one error, and finished with a game-high 16.
+Coequyt had five kills alone in the first set with one error and finished with a game-high 16.

 That’s exactly what Minneota began to do, with three consecutive kills by Coequyt, Eden Meagher and Elivia Faris to cut Mayer Lutheran’s advantage to 17-11.